antonKozyriatskyi/DebugDrawer/README.md

-# DebugDrawer
+# DevDrawer

-Drawer that allows you to easily put options you may need to change while developing your app (e.g. switch between production and dev urls) into a side drawer.
+Library that allows you to easily put various views into a side drawer, for controlling options you may need to change while developing your app (e.g. switch between production and dev urls or enabling/disabling logging) into a side drawer.

 It actually just wraps your activity's root layout into a `android.support.v4.widget.DrawerLayout`.